Skip to main content

 How long does an A/C repair take?

 It varies widely.
-A simple leak repair and recharge might be same-day.
+A leak repair and recharge is often same-day.
 Compressor replacement is typically a full day.
-Evaporator replacement requires dash removal—multiple days.
+Evaporator replacement requires dash removal and runs multiple days.
+We'll give you a realistic timeline before you commit.

 My A/C smells musty.
 What causes that?